XenitAB/xenitab.github.io/docs/xks/developer-guide/security.md

 title: Security
 ---

-## Network Policies

-By default each namespace is limited in the permitted network trafic.
-Pods in the namespaces are allowed to egress freely out to the internet and comminicate with other pods in the same namespace.
-It is however restricted when it comes to communicating with other pods in other namespaces, unless explicitly configured to be allowed this is not possible.

 ## Constraint Policies

 Certain policies will always be enforced in the cluster as a guard rail to minimize the risk of security exposures.
 The policies are implemented on the Kubernetes API level so that